 - Extra nights

 In case you would like to rent a bike from us, we can offer you a standard trekking bike, road-bike or e-bike.
-All our bikes are equipped with phone holder, odometer, rear bag, repair kit, and padlock.
+All our bikes are equipped with a phone holder, odometer (one for every two bikes), two rear bags, one repair kit, and a padlock.
 Panniers and helmets are bookable upon request.

 Sample models: Kalkhoff Endeavour 27, Wilier Cento 1 Hybrid, Kalkhoff Endeavour 27 5B.
 9G